 How long have you been writing Sarah’s Cucina Bella?

 I started Sarah’s Cucina Bella in 2005, after attending a writing conference at Barnard College.
 A food writer called blogging the wave of the future — so I decided to give it a go.
 I never expected to love it as much as I do.

 Are your kids really not picky?

 They really aren’t, and I know that makes me super lucky.
 My kids love good food and will try just about anything once.
-They’ve been raised with the expectation that they would eat everything, and it’s worked for us.
+They’ve been raised with the expectation that they would eat everything, and it’s worked.

 Are you a chef?

 No. I’m a home cook with a passion for good, wholesome food.
 I learned to cook through trial and error.
-While I’ve taken a cooking class or two, I largely learned to cook well as an adult after I got married.
+While I’ve taken a cooking class or two, I largely learned to cook well as an adult.
 But I have been cooking on some level — whether it was helping my family in the kitchen as a child, baking as a teen or experimenting in college — my whole life.